 Add the chicken and stir to thoroughly coat.
-Marinated for at least 2 hours or overnight.
+Marinated for at least 2 hours or overnight if possible.

 Heat the ghee in a large pan or medium stock pot over medium-high heat and cook the onions until soft and translucent and beginning turn golden, 5-7 minutes.
 Add the garlic and ginger and cook for another minute.

-Stir in the marinated chicken with all of the marinade, bring to a simmer and cook until the chicken turns white.
+Stir in the chicken with all of the marinade.
+If you’re choosing to cook the chicken in the pan, bring it to a simmer and cook until the chicken turns white.

 Add the tomato puree and black cardamom pod.
 Return to a simmer, reduce the heat to medium, cover and cook for 20 minutes, stirring occasionally.
 Add the butter and cream and stir until dissolved.
 Add salt to taste.

 Serve with steamed jasmine or basmati rice and garnish with some chopped fresh cilantro.
 If you like, stir in a little extra heavy cream for a nice creamy swirl.
 Note: This dish tastes even better the next day once the flavors have had more time to meld!

 Indian food lovers, be sure to also try our: